temporalio/documentation/docs/content/how-to-develop-an-activity-definition-in-go.md

 }

 func(a *YourActivityStruct) YourActivityDefinition(ctx workflow.Context) error {
+  // ...
 }

+func(a *YourActivityStruct) YourActivityDefinitionTwo(ctx workflow.Context) error {
+  // ...
+}
 ```

+An "Activity struct" can have more than one method, with each method acting as a separate Activity Type.
 Activities written as struct methods can make use of shared struct variables.
 The rest of this guide will show Activities written as struct methods.